Yuri1710/Election_Analysis/README.md

 - **Winning Vote Count: 272,892**
 - **Winning Percentage: 73.8%**

-Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+## Election-Audit Summary:

-One of the best things of using these script is that we're able to edit as many times as needed, such as it will speed up our day to day, using these script in Visual Studio Code will also help us to personalize for future compaignes or projects.
+In this election, the winner had a supermajority, but the criteria was for a popular vote, greater than or equal to 73.8%.
+This script could be easily modified to run a check for a supermajority, greater than or equal to 66.7% of the votes as the election criteria.
+A second way to change the code, with the county data, weights could be assigned to the counties to represent the weights of the electoral college votes.
+With these 2 changes to the script, maybe the election commission would consider a business proposal to make these two adjustments.
+One of the best things of using these script is that we're able to edit and altered as many times as needed, until we get the desired results also as personalize for future compaignes or projects.